 This job is a relatively lowly paid with fitness instructor salaries being as low as £12,000 per year.
 A fitness instructor is employed by gyms to do things like inductions, maintain the gym floor and just be around as a port of call for members who have questions.
 Unfortunately, as the industry grows and develops many gyms are going down the budget route and these roles are increasingly rare.

 A fitness manager can expect to make anything from £21,000 at a smaller club up to £50,000 at larger sites.
 This can go even higher with national leads earning £70,000 plus in larger gym chains.

 Trainers could expect to make between £25,000 and £35,000.
 The NHS and community based projects are fast becoming a big employer of personal trainers.
 There is a massive call for trainers, particularly those that are level 4 qualified to work with referred populations both within hospitals and in the community.

 Self-employed Personal Trainer Salaries

 Personal Trainer (Gym-based or Mobile)

 A PT can expect to earn anything between £12,000 to £50,000 and upwards.
-Initially wages for the first year can be as low 12k (based on and average of 8 clients per week), however after 12 months, as a PT hone’s both their training and sales skills, this could raise to £30,000 - £50,000 dependent on the rate being changed and the number of hours being worked.
+Initially wages for the first year can be as low 12k (based on and average of 8 clients per week), however after 12 months, as a PT hone’s both their training and sales skills, this could raise to £30,000 – £50,000 dependent on the rate being charged and the number of hours being worked.
 One of the great things about being self-employed is the control; over hours of work and rate you charge.
 To earn more- work more hours or increase the hourly rate.